bmx-ng/bmx-site/docs/api/brl/brl_max2d.md

 ' scrolls a large text string across the screen by decrementing the tickerx variable

+SuperStrict

 Graphics 640,480

-Local tickerx#=640
+Local tickerx:Int = 640

-text$="Yo to all the Apple, Windows and Linux BlitzMax programmers in the house! " text:+"Game development is the most fun, most advanced and definitely most cool " text:+"software programming there is!"
+Local Text:String = "Yo to all the Apple, Windows and Linux BlitzMax programmers in the house! " Text:+"Game development is the most fun, most advanced and definitely most cool " Text:+"software programming there is!"

 While Not KeyHit(KEY_ESCAPE)
 	Cls
 	DrawText "Scrolling Text Demo",0,0
-	DrawText text,tickerx#,400
+	DrawText Text,tickerx#,400
 	tickerx=tickerx-1
-	If tickerx<-TextWidth(text) tickerx=640
+	If tickerx<-TextWidth(Text) tickerx=640
 	Flip
 Wend